ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 reported to incident server, and the server must analyze it and find out the correlations of them, if the correlation match the network incident rules, network incident will be identified, and reported to the client.
-If the network incident is repeated for many times, the problem needs to be raised.
+If the network incident is repeated many times, the problem needs to be raised.
-Service impact analysis will be performed if a network incident is identified, and the content of network incident will be updated if impacted network services are detected.
+Service impact analysis SHOULD be performed if a network incident is identified, and the content of network incident SHOULD be updated if impacted network services are detected.

 AI/ML may be used to identify the network incident.
 Expert system and online